Posts

 Image

 Four months ago, I walked past the room my husband, Chris, and I now sit in.
 Observing the parents that day, imagining what they must be feeling and experiencing, nearly broke my heart.
-With very little sleep and nowhere to go, many thoughts begin running through my mind.
+With very little sleep and nowhere to go, many thoughts run through my mind.
+Leaving Jayde in the OR is something nothing could prepare me for.
 This entire morning has been drenched in an air of surrealism.
 We observed the amber glow of the sunrise, casting its shadow over the streets of Baltimore.
 Somehow, the dawn briefly gives everything a refreshed appearance, even in a city enveloped in smog and grime.
 Jayde is now over halfway through her surgery.
 Her anxiety was in full force.
-Fortunately, a cocktail in her IV relaxed her nerves and provided for a few much-needed pre-op laughs.
-The room which is our respite is bright yet somber, full of families with understandably anxious and heavy hearts.
-It is a United Nations of sort, with people from all walks of life, originating from the many corners of the globe, speaking many different languages.
-The breath fr
+Fortunately, a cocktail in her IV relaxed her nerves and provided a few much-needed pre-op laughs.
+The room, which is our respite, is bright yet somber, full of families with understandably anxious and heavy hearts.
+It is a United Nations of sorts, with people from all walks of life, originating from many corners of the glo...